webosose/samples/native-apps/downloadable/com.sample.waylandegl/README.md

     $ cmake ..
     $ make

-Then you can find the results at ../pkg_arm
+Then you can find the results at output

 Copyright and License Information
 =================================